Uterine Cancer (cont.)

 Cancer cells can spread by breaking away from the uterine tumor.
 They can travel through lymph vessels to nearby lymph nodes.
 Also, cancer cells can spread through the blood vessels to the lung, liver, bone, or brain.
-After spreading, cancer cells may attach to other tissues and grow to form new tumors that may damage those tissues.
+The process of spreading is called metastasis.
+By metastasizing, cancer cells may invade and attach to other tissues and grow to form new tumors that may damage those tissues.
 See the Staging section for information about uterine cancer that has spread.

 Viewers share their comments

 Uterine Cancer - Describe Your Experience Question: Please describe your experience with uterine cancer.